Euphrasiologist/tidk_paper/src/README.md

 bash complexity.bash create
 ```

-The times are printed to stdout and are compiled/plotted in an HTML document.
+The times are printed to stdout and were manually compiled and then plotted in an HTML document.
 Open `./supplementary.html` to view the plots.

 ## Simulation analysis